Fundamentalist Church of Jesus Christ of Latter-Day Saints: Child sex assault convictions

-Prosecutions in Texas

-On November 5, 2009, a Schleicher County, Texas jury found Raymond Merril Jessop, 38, guilty of sexual assault of a child.
+On November 5, 2009, a Schleicher County, Texas jury found Raymond Jessop, 38, guilty of sexual assault of a child.
 According to evidence admitted at trial, Jessop sexually assaulted a 16-year-old girl to whom he had been "spiritually married" when the girl was 15 years old.
 The same jury sentenced Jessop to 10 years in prison and assessed a fine of $8,000.

 On December 18, 2009, a Schleicher County, Texas jury found Allan Keate guilty of sexual assault of a child.
 Keate fathered a child with a 15-year-old girl.
 According to documents admitted at trial, Keate had also given three of his own daughters away in "spiritual" or "celestial" marriage, two of them at 15 and one at 14, to older men.
 The youngest of the three went to Warren Jeffs.
-He was sentenced to 33 years in prison.
-The conviction and sentence was later upheld on appeal.
+Keate was sentenced to 33 years in prison.
+His conviction and sentence were later upheld on appeal.

 On January 22, 2010, Michael George Emack pleaded no contest to sexual assault charges and was sentenced to seven years in prison.
 He married a 16-year-old girl at YFZ Ranch on August 5, 2004.
 She gave birth to a son less than a year later.

-On March 17, 2010, a Tom Green County, Texas jury found Merril Leroy Jessop guilty of sexual assault of a child after deliberating only one hour.
-Evidence admitted at the criminal trial proved beyond a reasonable doubt that Jessop, 35, sexually assaulted a 15-year-old girl while living at the FLDS Ranch in Schleicher County, Texas.
+On March 17, 2010, a Tom Green County, Texas jury found Merril Leroy Jessop guilty of sexual assault of a child after deliberating for one hour.
+The court found that Jessop, 35, sexually assaulted a 15-year-old girl while living at the FLDS Ranch in Schleicher County, Texas.
 The jury sentenced Jessop to 75 years in prison and assessed a $10,000 fine.